 - Hop, combined with a little Valerian, can help your best friend cope with physical pain.
 While hop and Valerian will not treat the underlying causes of that pain, these herbal treatments are advantageous in helping overcome pain naturally.
 One-eighth of a teaspoon of tincture for every 20 pounds of your pet’s weight should do the trick to assuage acute pain or anxiety.

 - Hop is a brilliant therapeutic option because it is so readily available.
-You can acquire hop by heading to herb retailers or even to stores where beer-making supplies are sold.
+You can acquire hop by heading to herb retailers.
 Concentrated hop syrups and compressed pellets must be avoided, but you can purchase the whole dried hop.
 These can be made into a tea or a tincture, while the compressed pellets may lead to a toxic reaction in your animal.

 Discarded or used hops from the brewing process are sweet in taste, which makes them a first-rate target for snooping pups.
 While the herbal option of hop for dogs we are talking about is generally safe for consumption, it’s best to exercise caution and ensure that you are utilizing the right kind of high-quality recipe.

 Hop is an easy-to-grow, easy-to-use treatment option for nervous dogs and for those suffering from physical pain.
 While it will not treat any fundamental conditions, hop for dogs is great for calming down your four-legged friend and helping those delicate visits go a little smoother.

 It’s also been used for adopted pets, especially those with some form of trauma.
 This makes hop for dogs an attractive option for treating the all-too-common problem of stress.